-Our goal is to deliver a new task and leaderboard to stimulate research on question answering and pre-trained language models (PTLMs) to understand a significant instructional document, e.g., an introductory college textbook or a manual.
-PTLMs have shown great success in many question-answering tasks, given significant supervised training, but much less so in zero-shot settings.
-We propose a new task that includes two college-level introductory texts in the social sciences (American Government 2e) and humanities (U.S. History), hundreds of true/false statements based on review questions written by the textbook authors, validation/development tests based on the first eight chapters of the textbooks, blind tests based on the remaining textbook chapters, and baseline results given state-of-the-art PTLMs.
+Our goal is to deliver a new task and leaderboard to stimulate research on question answering and pre-trained language models (PTLMs) 004 to understand a significant instructional document, e.g., an introductory college textbook or a manual.
+PTLMs have shown significant success in many question-answering tasks, given 800 significant supervised training for the task, but much less so in zero-shot settings.
+The task includes two introductory college texts in the social sciences (American Government 011 2e) and humanities (U.S. History), hundreds of true-false questions based on review ques-013 tions written by the textbook authors, validation/development tests based on the first eight chapters of the textbooks, blind tests based on 017 the remaining textbook chapters, and baseline results given state-of-the-art PTLMs.
+018

 Since the questions are balanced, random performance should be ~50%.
-T5, fine-tuned with BoolQ achieves the same performance, suggesting that the textbook's content is not prerepresented in the PTLM.
+T5, fine-tuned with BoolQ, is only slightly better, suggesting that the textbook's content is not pre-represented in the PTLM.
 Taking the exam closed book, but having read the textbook (i.e., adding the textbook to T5's pre-training), yields at best minor improvement (56%), suggesting that the PTLM may not have "understood" the textbook (or perhaps misunderstood the questions).
 Performance is better (~60%) when the exam is taken open-book (i.e., allowing the machine to automatically retrieve a paragraph and use it to answer the question).